rpires71/milestone1/README.md

 During the development of this portfolio website, GitHub has been indispensable in maintaining a structured, efficient and reliable development workflow.

 ---

+### Notepad++

+For quick code editing and script authoring, at times I opted to use the versatile and lightweight text editor Notepad++.

+To inspect code segments without the overhead of a full integrated development environment, Notepad++ proved to be a helpful utility throughout this project.

+To enhance readability and minimise errors during manual code modifications, Notepad++’s syntax highlighting for HTML and CSS is a significant advantage.

+To enable easy comparison and multitasking, while working concurrently on multiple files, Notepad++’s tabbed interface makes this process more manageable.

+For automating repetitive actions, Notepad++ provides features that assist such as search and replace with regular expressions, auto-completion and macro recording.

+Particularly for quick debugging and minor code adjustments, Notepad++’s simplicity combined with robust functionality made it a valuable complement.

+---